Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 It is important that you and your spouse are completely honest about the financial assets that you hold, as failure to fully disclose your finances could render the Consent Order void and trigger the court to enforce the agreement.

-A solicitor can help you calculate the value of your assets accurately and ensure that the Consent Order is drafted correctly.
+A family law solicitor can help you calculate the value of your assets accurately and ensure that the Consent Order is drafted correctly.
 A solicitor can also act as a mediator to ensure you and your ex can come to an agreement without any disputes.

 How to get a Consent Order